This guide will cover the basic of "imperative" programming in Python - controlling the flow of your code using loops and conditionals

 circles.append(circle)

-To finish the exercise, let's use a Conditional to set the radius directly based on the distance instead of calculating it using the distance value itself.
+To give us more control over the size of the circles, let's use a conditional to set the radius directly based on the distance instead of calculating it using the distance value itself.
 Replace the code in the Python code editor with the following:

 import Rhino.Geometry as rh